neelamdwivedi-da/damlfinancetraining/Module3/TestCreatingAccounts.md

             observers = []
 ```

-We now have an account factory, a holding factory, and an account for Alice that carries the Cids of the two factories.
+We now have an account factory, a holding factory, and an account for Alice that carries Cids of two factories.

-Go ahead and try completing the script by having Bob submit an account request and then Bank accpeting his request to create his account.
+Go ahead and complete the script by having Bob submit an account request and then Bank accpeting his request to create his account.